firebolt-db/godocs/docs/_includes/sql_examples/array_count_distinct.md

 {% endraw %}

 {% raw %}
-Adding duplicate values does not either:
+Adding duplicate values also does not contribute to the distinct count:
 ``` sql
 SELECT ARRAY_COUNT_DISTINCT([1, NULL, 2, NULL, 3, 1, 2, 3]) AS res;
 ```